EchoEA: Echo Information between Entities and Relations for Entity Alignment: Experiments

 \paragraph{EchoEA vs. Basic}

 For basic methods, GCN-Align performs worst owing to ignoring the relation types and count.
 RDGCN and MRAEA are better because of their further utilization of relation information for entities.
 EMGCN filters the noise in propagation with multi-order GCN layers.
 In order to leverage more relation information, RREA explicitly models the interaction between entities and relations, thus getting better than methods before.
 Symmetrically, RAGA takes the contribution of entities to relations into consideration and implicitly models the interaction between entities and relations, which makes contributions to higher performance.
-However, they still suffers from limitation to aggregation layers and over-smoothing.
-To the opposite, our Primitive Aggregation Network comprehensively uses dropout, concatenation and highway to overcome over-smoothing.
-Moreover, Echo Network further utilises relation information.
+However, they still suffers from limitation to aggregation layers and oversmoothing.
+To the opposite, our Echo model is built with four levels attention networks and it further utilises relation information by echoing information between entities and relations.
 Therefore, EchoEA(b) performs the best of all.

 \paragraph{EchoEA vs. Semi-supervision}